joncinque/solana-program-rosetta/README.md

 difference is that the Assembly version *doesn't* set the return code to 0, and lets the VM assume it worked.

+### Transfer-Lamports

-* Transfer-Lamports: moves lamports from a source account to a destination, with the amount given by a little-endian u64 in instruction data.
+Moves lamports from a source account to a destination, with the amount given by a little-endian u64 in instruction data.

 | Language | CU Usage |
 | --- | --- |